if you’ve heard horror stories about driving in Puerto Rico and are having second thoughts, then I’m here to clear the air.

 Tip #1 – Keep Your Eyes on the Road

 Driving in Puerto Rico is usually safe, but it’s true you will find some Puerto Ricans are crazy drivers, changing lanes without a signal, speeding, and crossing red lights.
-You should be fine as long as you keep your eyes on the road ALWAYS and drive safely.
+You should be fine as long as you keep your eyes on the road and ALWAYS drive safely.

 👉 Still Not Sure if Driving is For You?
 Check out my full guide to all your options for getting around Puerto Rico.